yuriralopes/data-lakehouse/README.md

 # Data Lakehouse Project
 ## About

-This project was inspired by the Trampar-de-Lakehouse (https://github.com/TeoMeWhy/trampar-de-lakehouse/blob/main/lib/ingestors.py) project, but with some differences, such as the data source and architecture.
+This project is a simple data architecture in Azure, using SQL Server as the data source, ADF as ETL, Azure Data Lake as the storage layer, Azure Databricks to transform the data, and finally, Power BI for reporting.

 ![image](https://github.com/user-attachments/assets/c3b1a398-3413-488d-a4fa-ac3b9e6195a3)